By Paul Coleman

-The New Piccadilly café sang a popular melody from the songbook of London life for over fifty years, writes Paul Coleman.
+The New Piccadilly café sang a popular melody from the songbook of London life for over fifty years.

 Lady Penelope: ‘Get the Rolls, Parker.
 We’re off to the New Piccadilly’.

 London’s West End ‘Theatreland’ luvvies also flocked to the New Piccadilly.
-When the post-war fog and gloom began to lift in the 1960s, the New Piccadilly attracted a more glamorous clientele, including British actress Diana Dors, who regularly sipped frothy coffee and appreciated her fellow café-goers’ respect for her privacy.
+The post-war fog and gloom began to lift in the 1960s.
+The New Piccadilly began to attract a more glamorous clientele, including British actress Diana Dors, who regularly sipped frothy coffee and appreciated her fellow café-goers’ respect for her privacy.

 The New Piccadilly, as typically London as the egg and chips Lorenzo and the guys used to whip up, has been ripped out of Denman Street.
 That entire block is now due for a Starpizza and Express Bucks development – another Black Hole of Consumption, with no soul and no balls, and where it’s hard to believe anything really interesting is thought, said or conceived.